mikaelacaron/Basic-Car-Maintenance/README.md

 * Fill in your `DEVELOPMENT_TEAM`, no spaces.
    * Example: `DEVELOPMENT_TEAM = IdNumber`
-   * You cacn find this by logging into Apple Developer Portal
+   * You can find this by logging into the Apple Developer Portal
 * Build the project

-* Checkout a new branch (from the `dev` branch) to work on an issue:
+* Checkout a new branch (from the `dev` branch) to work on an issue

 # Contributing
 To start contributing, review [CONTRIBUTING.md](https://github.com/mikaelacaron/Basic-Car-Maintenance/blob/main/CONTRIBUTING.md).
 New contributors are always welcome to support this project.
 Issues labeled `good-first-issue` are great for beginners.